 If a core location is less than 2 ft from a D-1 contraction joint, a new location will be determined by subtracting or adding 2 feet from the random station.
 If a core location is less than 3 in. from a longitudinal joint, a new location will be determined by subtracting or adding 3 inches from the random transverse distance.
 If a core location is less than 5 ft from a transverse construction joint, a new location will be determined by subtracting or adding 5 ft from the random station.
 If a core location is less than 6 in. from the edge of pavement, a new location will be determined by subtracting or adding 6 in. from the random transverse distance.
+If a core adding 6 in. from the random transverse distance.
+If a core location subtracting or adding 6 in. from the random transverse distance.
+If a core location is less than 6 in. from the random transverse distance.
+If a core location is less than 6 in. from the random transverse distance.
+If a core location is less than 6 in. from the random transverse distance.
+If a core location is less than 6 in. from the random transverse distance.
+If a core location is less than 6 in. from the random transverse distance.
 If a core location is over a dowel bar, a new location will be determined by subtracting or adding 3 ft from the random station.
-Example: